NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Injury: Brisker (groin), Jackson (ankle), Davis (personal reasons)

-The backend of the Bears defense is at full health for the Packers game after Brisker and Jackson spent multiple weeks sidelined.
+The back end of the Bears' defense is at full health for the Packers game after Brisker and Jackson spent multiple weeks sidelined.
 Davis returned to practice Friday from a personal absence and carries no injury designation.
-The Bears O-line entered training camp healthy and was forced to shuffle due to multiple injuries, but it appears to be in a stable spot for Week 1.
+The Bears' O-line entered training camp healthy and was forced to shuffle because of multiple injuries, but it appears to be in a stable spot for Week 1.

 -- Courtney Cronin